NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ###  Licensing

 The Translator Consortium makes every effort to draw only from openly available, public datasets.
-The program's leadership has also brokered licensing agreements with certain data owners such as DrugBank.
-However, it isis intended to evolve into a global public good through open source and access licensing.
+The Translator program's leadership has also brokered licensing agreements with certain data owners such as DrugBank.

-In this spirit, **_this_** document repository is  published under the [Creative Commons CC0 1.0 Universal License](license.md)

 Note, however, that the system components developed by different Translator teams may have other distinct specific licensing.

+**_This_** document repository is published under the [Creative Commons CC0 1.0 Universal License](license.md)

 ### References